 - The managed locations (and thus the default) for AppImages in Nitrux are /Applications and ~/Applications.

-- AppImages launched from the application menu will be launched using Firejail for sandboxing by default.
+- AppImages launched from the application menu will be launched using Firejail for default sandboxing in Nitrux.

 - Some Electron applications or Chromium-based web browsers packaged as AppImages will refuse to run when using Firejail unless the application uses a specific Chromium flag.
 To run these Chromium-based AppImages, append the following Chromium flag.